pscally1005/pscally1005.github.io/_posts/recipes/breakfast/2023-10-02-yogurt-banana.markdown

 - jam
 - nut
 - chopped
-Description: Plain nonfat greek yogurt combined with whey protein powder makes a <a href="/misc/protein">protein</a> packed bowl to start your day off right.
+Description: Plain nonfat <a href="/misc/dairy#greek-yogurt">greek yogurt</a> combined with whey protein powder makes a <a href="/misc/protein">protein</a> packed bowl to start your day off right.
 I've made 4 different variations of yogurt bowls that you can easily prep the night before for an easy breakfast.
 We have <a href="/recipes/yogurt-pbj">PB&J</a>, <a href="/recipes/yogurt-apple">Apple Pie</a>, <a href="/recipes/yogurt-choc">Chocolate</a>, and PB Banana for you to enjoy.
 You can also check out any of my other <a href="/yogurt">yogurt recipes</a>!
 Instructions:
 - Mix all ingredients together in a bowl, top with sliced banana, cover, and refrigerate overnight